onthebusiness/harelang.org/content/tutorials/introduction.md

       program's own source code.

       You've already seen `@test`: this marks a function as a test function, which is only used when you run "hare test".
-We have also referred to `@noreturn` a few times: calling a function marked `@noreturn` causes the call expression to "terminate".
 There are a few other attributes supported by Hare, but they're generally only useful in specific, uncommon situations&nbsp;&mdash; you'll know if you need it.
 - section: Modules
 - title: Organizing your code in many files
   htmlsample: |